ExchangeUnion/docs/XU-TechnicalPaper.md

 }
 ```

-This table is automatically maintained by `xud` with enabled currencies pairs which fullfil all requirements to be swap enabled.
+This table is automatically maintained by `xud` with enabled currencies pairs which fulfill all requirements to be swap enabled.

 ```
 Orders {